 Freedom of Information – Smoke Free Complaints

-The smoke free legislation complaints data for the years 2012 - 2017 can be found below:
+The smoke free legislation complaints data for the last 6 years can be found below.

 Food, Health and Safety Team